Methodology

 In practice, that pushes attention toward attestations, shipping services, and enforcement capacity.
 The cap is therefore a compliance-and-maritime story as much as an energy story.

 If this signal shifts, cross-check Secondary Sanctions Explained for Commodity and Shipping Markets and Iran Sanctions Economic Impact: Enforcement, Evasion, and Markets.
-This keeps the russian oil price cap explained workflow tied to multi-page evidence rather than single-source interpretation.
+That keeps the page connected to adjacent signals instead of a single isolated narrative.

 What's Next